MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-positional-consistency.md

 ms.reviewer: v-brycho
 ---

-# Things that can affect positional consistency when anchoring a guide with the Dynamics 365 Guides PC app
+# Things that can affect accuracy when anchoring a guide with the Dynamics 365 Guides PC app

-The following things can affect positional consistency when anchoring a guide with the Microsoft [Dynamics 365 Guides PC app](pc-app-anchor.md).
+This article describes various things that can affect accuracy when anchoring a guide with the Microsoft [Dynamics 365 Guides PC app](pc-app-anchor.md).

 > [!IMPORTANT]
-> In addition to the suggestions included in this article, make sure to review best practices for each type of anchor:
+> In addition to the suggestions in this article, make sure to also review best practices for each type of anchor:
 >
 > - [Best practices for QR code anchors](pc-app-anchor-qr-code.md#best-practices-for-qr-code-anchors)
 > - [Best practices for circular code anchors](pc-app-anchor-circular-code.md#best-practices-for-circular-code-anchors)